jarektkaczyk/eloquence/README.md

 ];
 ```

-As you notice behaviour is just the same.
-However there is slight difference - explicit mapping offers more flexibility, in that you can define custom key for mapped value (`picture_path`), while with implicit mapping you have to use real attribute name defined in the related model (`path`).
+As you can notice, behaviour is just the same.
+However, there is slight difference - explicit mapping offers more flexibility, in that you can define custom key for mapped value (`picture_path`), while with implicit mapping you have to use real attribute name defined in the related model (`path`).

+Mappings work also with **form model binding**.

+**Important**: Mind that each mapping call requires the relation to be loaded, so you may need to use [eager loading](http://laravel.com/docs/5.0/eloquent#eager-loading) in order to avoid n+1 query issue.

 # <a name="formattable"></a>Formattable